Andy Polo: Portland Timbers

-In January 2018, Polo signed on loan with Portland Timbers of Major League Soccer.
+In January 2018, due to a lack of minutes at Morelia, he signed on loan for one season with Portland Timbers of Major League Soccer.
 Targeted Allocation Money was used to avoid the use of a designated player contract.
-He made his debut in the opening round of the 2018 MLS fixtures.
+Polo made his debut in the opening round of the 2018 MLS fixtures.
 He started the game as the Timbers lost 2–1 to LA Galaxy at the StubHub Center.

-Polo's move to Portland became permanent at the end of their 2018 season, earning $150,000 guaranteed salary per year.

-On 9 February 2022, Polo was suspended by MLS pending an investigation into allegations of domestic violence made by his ex-wife.
+The team managed to reach the MLS Cup 2018 in December, which they lost 2–0 to Atlanta United with Polo playing as a starter.
+After good performances and securing a starting spot, his move to Portland became permanent at the end of that season, earning $150,000 guaranteed salary per year.
+On 9 February 2022, he was suspended by MLS pending an investigation into allegations of domestic violence made by his ex-wife.
 The following day Portland terminated Polo's contract with the club.